 Unexcused absences include vacation, oversleeping, out-of-town visitors, missed bus, wedding, out of gas, traffic citation, child care or other personal/business reasons.

-Request for Extended Absence (1 or more days)
+Request for Extended Absence (1 to 3 days)

 Students must obtain an Extended Absence Form from Attendance if they know they are going to be absent from school for any reason other than illness, including college visits.

-Request for Short Term Independent Study (6 consecutive days to 6 weeks)
+Request for Short Term Independent Study (4 to 16 days)

 Absences for 18-Year Old Students